batiste/sprite.js/README.rst

 There is also 2 methods that can help to create special effects.
 You can use explode2 to separate the current sprite in 2 parts::

-    // return 2 new sprites split the sprite in half according to the position.
-Default value for position is half the size of the sprite.
+    // return 2 new sprites that are the 2 pats of the sprite according to the given position.
+    // Default value for position is half the size of the sprite.
     [sprite1, sprite2] = sprite.explode2(<position>, <bool horizontal>, <layer>)

      // return 4 new sprites that are the split from the center (x, y).
 Default value for the center is the center of the sprite.